denten-books/plain-text/1-metaphor.md

 for a gamer.
 But in our example, authors are not interested in the virtual representation of the document slated for erasure.
 The object of their interest is not mimetic.
 They would like to erase the document itself, located somewhere within the machine.
-In many cases like these, the inhabitants of the virtual world have an interest in objects outside of it.
+In cases like these, the inhabitants of the virtual world have an interest in objects outside of it.
 The paradigm of direct manipulation instead veils the object from view, suspending the rules of material interaction in favor of the virtual.
 Far from being direct, the